 Graphical User Interface (GUI) Testing

-A proper GUI contributes significantly to a positive user experience by providing a logical and easy application utilization.
+A proper GUI contributes significantly to positive user experience by providing a logical and easy application utilization.
 An increasing pace of life and the diversified IT market encourage users to shift to competitors’ offerings if the software does not provide an understandable and comfortable graphical user interface.
-That is why testing teams go for GUI test check as it gives a clear idea of how software end users see an app.
+That is why testing teams go for GUI test check as it gives a clear idea of how software end-users see an app.
 GUI verification not only helps check the overall software performance in nonfunctional parts but also facilitates its functional testing, as it is carried out via the user interface.

-What is GUI?
+What is the GUI?
 Software solutions’ graphical user interfaces are the language that software speaks with its users.
 The simpler they are, the more comfortable the users will feel with the functionality that apps perform.
 The GUI is a key aspect that determines if users will go on utilizing the application or not.